Room Commands

 Select to have overlapping window geometries resolved by replacing them with a boundary rectangle around the overlapped group instead of boolean unioning the overlapped geometries.
 Useful in cases where a dozen or more geometries overlap with one another such that the unioned result is not as clean or desirable as a bounding rectangle

-Simplify windows
+Simplify openings

 Simplify and reduce the number of windows and/or skylights while maintaining the overall exterior window/skylight area.
 Useful for improving simulation speed without significantly changing energy use results.